doctrine/dbal/UPGRADE.md

 * Upgrade to MariaDB 10.5 or later.
 * Upgrade to MySQL 8.0 or later.

+## Add `Result::getColumnName()`

+Driver and middleware results need to implement a new method `getColumnName()` that gives access to the column name.
+Not doing so is deprecated.

 # Upgrade to 4.0

 ## BC BREAK: removed `AbstractMySQLPlatform` methods.